ChloeCollierAllen/ChloeCollierAllen.github.io/research.md

 <div class="project-card">
   <h3>Indigenous Sovereignty of Pinyon Pine</h3>

-  <p><strong>Question:</strong> How have Indigenous groups of the Great Basin historically stewarded pinyon pine and how to collaborate with these Indigenous groups to steward this species?</p>
+  <p><strong>Question:</strong> How have Indigenous groups of the Great Basin historically stewarded pinyon pine and how can we collaborate with these Indigenous groups to steward this species?</p>

   <p><strong>Approach:</strong> Historical research, collaborate with Indigenous individuals.</p>